 Sandra Crisp’s work uses found visuals stored in a digital archive which are reworked and recycled over time.
 Through a process of continual cutting/pasting and layering/erasing new connections evolve between the diverse elements of screen sourced and media images, Internet text/graphics and personal photos.
 This process and these images explore today’s constant saturation of images and information.

 “Images with their origins in the mass media become ingrained in memory – attached to other bits of personal information, ideas and concepts: A cyclical process of internalising information from ‘out there’, through my own thinking space and then releasing it outwards again….
 Collecting, collating, making sense and discovering what is meaningful.”

-Constructed slowly, over often long periods of time, Sandra’s moving image projects and large format prints use a ‘low-tech’ approach.
+Constructed slowly, over long periods of time, Sandra’s video works and large format collage-based prints always follow a ‘low-tech’ approach.
 Practice takes place within small corners of image editing, animation or video process (off-the shelf/ ubiquitous, and free) using digital process to filter and order observations of complex everyday information.